brillout/awesome-universal-rendering/readme.md

 # Awesome SSR [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A comprehensive list of techniques and tools to render JavaScript apps to HTML, and a curated list of learning material.
+A comprehensive list of techniques and tools to render JavaScript apps to HTML.
+And a curated list of learning material.

-Includes resources for Server-Side Rendering (SSR) as well as for Pre-Rendering and Static Site Generators.
+Includes resources for Server-Side Rendering (SSR), Pre-Rendering, and Static Site Generators.

-Read the [Introduction](#introduction) for an explanation of what this is about, SSR, Pre-Rendering, and Static Site Generators.
+Read the [Introduction](#introduction) for an explanation of SSR, Pre-Rendering, and Static Site Generators.

 #### Contents